-You can view the status of all your SLAs in the Service Level Agreements subpanel, which can be accessed by clicking the View SLAs tab when you are in the Global Scan panel.
+You can view the status of all your service level agreements in the SLAs dashboard, which can be accessed by clicking Dashboards.

-For more information about what kind of SLA information you can view in the Global Scan panel, see Viewing All SLAs.
+For more information about what kind of SLA information you can view on the SLAs dashboard, see Viewing All SLAs.